JRMarineGeo/JRMarineGeo.github.io/index.md

 - **Project 1:** Quantifying erroneous bulk AIOM age in surface sediments from the Antarctic Continental Shelf
 - **Project 2:** Examining sedimentary radiocarbon evolution in an unpinned bank, Ross Sea, Southern Ocean
 - **Project 3:** A marine record of Wilkes Land ice sheet retreat and oceanographic change: constraining radiocarbon evolution and paleo-productivity in the East Antarctic Margin of Antarctica
-- **Project 4:** The biogeography of the Southern Ocean diatom Fragilariopsis and its applications to paleoceanographic reconstruction
+- **Project 4:** The biogeography of the Southern Ocean diatom Fragilariopsis and its applications to paleoceanographic reconstruction.
+Population morphometrics of F. kerguelensis on a Southern Ocean transect between the Ross Sea and New Zealand.

 ## Contact